WVACIL Logo

 Emergency Supply List

-• 3-day supply of water: at least 1 gallon per person per day
+• 3-day supply of water: At least 1 gallon per person per day.

-• 3-day supply of non-perishable food
+• 3-day supply of non-perishable food: Canned goods or dried foods that don’t spoil.

-• Manual can opener and eating utensils
+• Manual can opener and utensils: To open and eat your food.

-• Basic first aid kit and manual
+• Basic first aid kit: Band-aids, antiseptics, and other first aid supplies.

-• Warm clothing and blankets
+• Warm clothing and blankets: To stay warm.

 Smoke Detectors